-We know that 7% never mention it, and some advisors actively discourage their clients from including a gift to charity...
+We know that 11% never mention it\, and some advisors even actively discourage their clients from including a gift to charity.

-We know that including a charitable gift won't be the right decision for everyone - but we believe it's in the client's best interests to understand all their options during the Will-writing process.
+We know that including a charitable gift won't be the right decision for everyone - but we also know it's in the client's best interests to understand all the options available to them during the Willwriting process.